Lsnow987/Platinum-Volunteers/README.md

       ```bash
       amplify add auth

-      # When asked how you why do users to sign in choose "Email"
+      # When asked how you what do users to sign in choose "Email"
       ```

    3. Configure an Amazon S3 bucket to store avatars.